 On June 22nd 2023 the nation will celebrate the 75th Anniversary of the arrival of the Empire Windrush HMT landing at Tilbury Dock in 1948 with over 500 arrivers on board from the British West Indies who answered the call from Britain (fondly referred to as the mother country) to help rebuild the country after the devastation of WW2.

 They went on to settle in towns and cities across the country and lay foundations for Black communities contributions and pioneering entrepreneurship in many areas including services and enterprise, music, education, sports, entertainment and lifestyle.
-We will be celebrating those pioneers and their generations with our collaborators and partners at several events throughout 2023.

 RISK AND ETHNIC COMMUNITIES